 PDFs from Webpages

 In the course of writing a paper I needed to take screen shots of webpages and include those as figures in the paper.
 I could take a screenshot save it as a .png or .jpg and call it good.
 However these sorts of images do not provide a great deal of resolution and do not look clean in a published paper.
-Especially when dealing with screenshots as the resolution is not very high — at least in my experince.
+Especially when dealing with screenshots as the resolution is not very high — at least in my experience.
 I could print the web page to PDF but a post-script style PDF would basically create an image and wrap it in a PDF.
 This is not really any better than the screenshot solution.

-With a quick internet search I uncovered two potential solutions: wkhtmltopdf and WebVector/CSSBox.
-I decided to try out wkhtmltopdf.
-It was simple and easy to install on linux.
-It produces great resutls with a bit of tinkering ( manual here).
-Though it should be noted that wkhtmltopdf is based on webkit which has mostly not seen progressive development.
+is based on webkit which has mostly not seen progressive development.
 I also tried WebVector (specifically on the website Pangloss) and it did not produce expected results.

 Playing around with wkhtmltopdf I was able to produce a PDF of several webpages I was looking to include.
 I used the following workflow after install: